Maximilian-Winter/Bite-Programming-Language/README.md

 I'm still in the progress of developing the language itself.
 After that I will integrate it in Unity!

 ToDo:
-* Finish implementation of cLass inheritance.
+* Finish implementation of class inheritance.
 * Finish implementation of private and public access modifiers
 * Finish implementation of static and abstract modifiers
 * More Testing